 Delirium Terminology: The term “confusion” is not an accurate descriptive term—it can mean anything from delirium, dementia, psychosis, obtundation, or encephalopathy.
 Delirium can be characterized by a hyperactive/agitated state, a hypoactive state, or a mixture of the two.
 The hallmark of delirium is an acute change in mentation and attention with either disorganized thinking, easy distractibility, or a fluctuating level of consciousness.
 It is often accompanied by perception disturbances with illusions, delusions or hallucinations.
 “Terminal delirium” is not a distinct diagnosis, although it is a commonly used phrase.
 It implies delirium in a patient in the final days/weeks of life, where treatment of the underlying cause is impossible, impractical, or not consistent with the goals of care (3,4).

 Delirium Assessment (1-5): Patients need a focused assessment, including orientation to person, place, time, medical situation, and treatment options to better characterize confusion.
 Clinicians should use one of several validated delirium assessment tools to help quantify and document cognitive function.
 See Fast Fact #160.
 Prevention and identifying the medical cause of delirium are usually the most effective means of reducing the morbidity from delirium.
 The cause of delirium is usually multifactorial.
-In the hospital setting common culprits include infections (urinary, lung, gastrointestinal, etc) and medication, especially anti-cholinergics (e.g. anti-secretion drugs like scopolamine, anti-histamines, and tricyclic anti-depressants), sedative-hypnotics (e.g. benzodiazepines), and opioids.
+In the hospital setting common culprits include infections (urinary, lung, gastrointestinal, etc) and medication, especially anti-cholinergics (e.g. anti-secretion drugs like scopolamine, anti-histamines, and tricyclic anti-depressants), sedative-hypnotics (e.g. benzodiazepines), and opioids, and dopamine agonists (e.g. levo-dopa or ropinorole) which may cause hallucinations and delusions.
 Metabolic derangements (abnormal sodium, elevated calcium, or low glucose or oxygen); CNS pathology, drug/alcohol withdrawal, uncontrolled pain, immobility, dehydration, and lack of sleep are other common contributors.
 The degree of clinical work-up to identify these causes of delirium is determined by understanding the disease trajectory and the overall goals of care (see Fast Fact #65).

 Non-Pharmacologic Treatments: These are the mainstay in delirium management and should be utilized regardless of the type of delirium (1-6).